yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

     d.
 Select Save

-19. While still on the Integrate screen, select +New Output
+19. While still on the Integrate screen, select +Create a resource Output

     ![On the Integrate Screen, under Outputs, + New Output is circled.](media/image117.png "Integrate Screen")